textmagic/textmagic-rest-java-v2/docs/TextMagicApi.md

 BasicAuth.setPassword("YOUR PASSWORD");

 TextMagicApi apiInstance = new TextMagicApi();
-String country = "\"GB\""; // String | Two-letter dedicated number country ISO code.
+String country = "\"GB\""; // String | The 2-letter dedicated number country ISO code.
 Integer prefix = 447155; // Integer | Desired number prefix.
-Should include country code (i.e. 447 for UK phone number format).
+Should include the country code (i.e. 447 for UK phone number format).
 Leave blank to get all the available numbers for the specified country.
 Integer tollfree = 0; // Integer | Should we show only tollfree numbers (tollfree available only for US). try {
     GetAvailableDedicatedNumbersResponse result = apiInstance.getAvailableDedicatedNumbers(country, prefix, tollfree);